 Like this chart?
 Follow us on Instagram or Pinterest to see more!

 As you can see, these two sleep and recovery optimization wearables have completely different pricing models.
-With Oura, you invest a significant chunk of change upfront — at least $299 for the ring — but the app is free.
-With Whoop, the wristband device is free and you only pay $30 per month for access to their community (and your data).
+With Oura, you invest a lot upfront — at least $299 for the ring — but the app is free.
+With Whoop, the wristband device is free and you pay only $30 per month for access to their community (and your data).
 Which do you prefer?

-Oura provides a lot more information about the specs of its wearable device than Oura.
-This is likely because for Oura, hardware is the primary focus, while Whoop’s emphasis is on their thriving online user community, not necessarily creating the most innovative wearable in the world.
+While both devices offer really advanced biometric sensors, hardware is the primary focus for Oura, while Whoop’s emphasis is on their thriving online user community and how they deliver their analysis, not necessarily in creating the most innovative wearable in the world.